mohsinimlana/mohsinimlana.github.io/_pages/about.md

   - /about.html
 ---

-Driven by a fascination with robotics and artificial intelligence, I channel my passion for autonomous systems into developing intelligent technologies that think, adapt, and evolve— unlocking new possibilities for automation across industries.
+Driven by a fascination with robotics and artificial intelligence, I channel my passion for autonomous systems into developing intelligent technologies that think, adapt, and evolve — unlocking new possibilities for automation across industries.

 A data-driven personal website
 ======